 INTRODUCTION

-The project of "Diagnostics lab automation" which is to be implemented in the Anand Diagnostics Laboratory is aimed at automating the process of archiving.
+The project of "Diagnostics lab automation" which is to be implemented in the Diagnostics Laboratory is aimed at automating the process of archiving.
 After the sample is tested, the sample is stored for a fixed time period in cold storage, for re-tests and review.
 The test tubes are scanned in an LIS mapping each sample to a specific position in the corresponding tray whose code is also recorded, enabling one to trace back.
 The transfer is completed only if all tests assigned to the given sample have been completed.

 The process of scanning and transferring the test tubes is currently being done manually.
 Our task is to automate the process of reducing human intervention effectively reducing error.
 The task is set to be performed by a robotic arm with 5 DOF.
 Image processing has been used to make the process efficient by reducing the number of work cycles to the number of test tubes present